 Prior to embarking on the culinary path Chef Akshay studied Business at Fordham University and is completing a Business degree at Baruch College in New York.
 His interests include football, basketball, soccer, playing the piano and spending time with family.
 He visits India regularly, where he enjoys his grandmother’s cooking.

-Chef Dheeraj Tomar is a native of New Delhi India and is currently the Executive Sous Chef of the first Michelin starred Indian restaurant in the US called Junoon in New York City.
+Chef Dheeraj Tomar is a native of New Delhi India and is currently the Executive Chef of the first Michelin starred Indian restaurant in the US called Junoon in New York City.
 Junoon is epitome of Authenticity and quality Indian Food to cater to the ever-growing Food lovers in the USA.

 Dheeraj’s professional journey dates back to year 2000 in India where he Graduated in culinary management training program from a renowned ITDC Hotel.
 He worked at famous kitchens of Indian restaurants in 5-star hotels in India including Intercontinental New Delhi.
 He then moved to Dubai where he worked with Hotel Marco Polo which was awarded as the Best Indian restaurant by Time Out.
 He returned back to India and started another stint at the Intercontinental, New Delhi.